mfused/unfoldings/README.md

 # unfoldings
 http://wowm.org/unfolding/indexWithSeed6T.htm
-this one worksbest for now
+this one works best for now

 sound files -  to be uploaded